KWKSND/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

 - I had not worked with midi or javascript, still more done in the last week or so than all you in 12 years ROFL
 - I hope many people get to enjoy this wonderful controller for years to come without being robbed by VDJ -
+- Updated on 3/11/2025 by DJ KWKSND (changed a bunch of code to bring it up to date and stop error spam
+- Due to the massive amount of changes i decided to drop support for the basic script.
+- Yes there is still some errors on startup and during jogwheel use i cant fix due to very short timers
+- but the script works perfectly and the error spam wall in console is mostly gone)
+-
 - Whats new?
 -  There is now 2 versions, Basic (the old easy controls), and Complex (more like the manual describes)
 -  Incorrectly mapped buttons were found and fixed